 - Initiating (i.e., advocating for and starting the process)

 Municipalities where the LDAs are based in the Balkans

 Tipology of involvement in the initiative

 - Municipalities where the LDAs are based in the Balkans

 By level of participation we refer to the type of involvement in the decision-making process.
 The levels are identified by the intensity of participation: going from “information” to “consultation” to ” dialogue” to “partnership”.
 Do you want to learn more – click here

 The project developed policies at the local level for youth to improve local policies.
 Youth participants in the elaboration of the programme, were trained together with local authorities and then they produced road maps for long terms engagement.
-The efforts were put to make sure the young people can remain and develop their cultural and professional aspiration in their communities. the programme also had a regional perspective, including all countries of the region of Western Balkans. they also contributed actively to comment the Eu Accession process and recommend new approaches and concrete steps.
+The efforts were put to make sure the young people can remain and develop their cultural and professional aspiration in their communities.
+The programme also had a regional perspective, including all countries of the region of Western Balkans. they also contributed actively to comment the EU Accession process and recommend new approaches and concrete steps.

 Step(s) of the political decision-making process at which the practice was implemented

 - Inputs/Incentive ideas for policy